12 months full time

 Find out more detailed information about the programme modules

-An upper second-class Honours degree or higher, or an international equivalent, preferably with some transcript evidence of mathematical education.
+An upper second-class Honours degree, or an international equivalent, preferably with transcript evidence of at least two mathematical modules.

-Applicants whose first language is not English require IELTS 6.5 or equivalent, with no less than 6.0 in any element.
+Applicants whose first language is not English require IELTS 6.5 or equivalent (with a minimum of 6.0 in all sub-sections), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.